abhinavk99/jikanpy/V4_upgrade_changes.md

 	These are all the endpoints that currently have `get`*endpoint_name*`Search` child endpoints.
 Other endpoints may have some other method of search, but it's more like a filtered list since they don't support the `q` query parameter.
 They also typically have non-uniform URL parameters which make it difficult to construct the URLs in one place.
 Therefore, other search-like endpoints should be handled by their own methods.
-For example, the endpoints `schedules`, `seasons`, and `genres` all have a `get` endpoint, they require different URL params and no query params.
+For example, the endpoints `schedules`, `seasons`, and `genres` all have some `get` endpoint (but specifically not a `getSchedulesSearch` for example) , but they require different URL params and no query params.
 So these searches can be handled via extensions inside the method.

 ## Things new in v4